 Before you buy any home-based franchise, get full disclosure.
 Meaning, would-be ranchisees should thoroughly read the Franchise Disclosure Document, or FDD, which is a document that contains information franchisors must provide to franchisees by law, as regulated by the Federal Trade Commission.
 Of the 23 items in the FDD, pay careful attention to the earnings claim (which franchisors don’t have to provide, but that lack of disclosure may raise a red flag).
 What is the initial investment plus franchise fees?
 What are both franchisor’s and the franchisee’s obligations?
 Does the franchisor offer financing and/or marketing assistance?
 Also, look at the FDD to find out the number of franchise units, closures, and current and former franchisee names and contact information.
 Talk to other franchisees to solicit their feedback.
 To learn more, contact the International Franchise Association and the American Franchise Association.

-B.E Editor’s Choice – 5 Best Buys in Home Based Franchises
+Black Enterprise Editor’s Choice – 5 Best Buys in Home-Based Franchises

 Here are five franchises that have relatively low costs, resources, and a